 — Prominent NSM member J.T.
 Ready, in a June 15, 2008, blog post

 The National Socialist Movement has its roots in the original American Nazi Party, which was founded in 1959 by former Navy Cmdr.
 George Lincoln Rockwell.
 Seven years after Rockwell was murdered by one of his followers in 1967, two of his chief lieutenants, Robert Brannen and Cliff Herrington, formed the National Socialist American Workers Freedom Movement in St. Paul, Minn.
 Leadership passed to Jeff Schoep in 1994, who renamed the group the National Socialist Movement.

-The NSM is now one of the largest neo-Nazi organizations in the country.
+The NSM is now the largest neo-Nazi organization in the country.
 The resurgence of the NSM began in 2004, in the wake of the deaths of the country’s two major neo-Nazi leaders, the National Alliance’s William Pierce (d.
 2002) and the Aryan Nations’ Richard Butler (d.
 2004).
 Also contributing to the vacuum in neo-Nazi leadership of the nation was the 2004 imprisonment of Matt Hale, the leader of the World Church of the Creator.
 Hale was sentenced to 40 years in federal prison for soliciting the murder of a federal judge.